If you’re one of the fitness enthusiasts who love working out at home and looking for alternatives to bar dips, you’ve come to the perfect place.

 2. Floor Dips

-No worry if you don’t have a chair, bench, or box because you can still perform dips on the floor.
-The floor dip, sometimes called child dip, helps strengthen and tone upper arms with no equipment.
+No worries if you don’t have a chair, bench, or box, because you can still perform dips on the floor.
+The floor dip sometimes called the child dip, helps strengthen and tone the upper arms with no equipment.

-It requires you to use the entire body weight, so it also works on the lower body and improves your overall body balance.
+It requires you to use your entire body weight, so it also works on the legs and improves the overall lower-body stability.

 How to do a floor dip at home: